About Me

 I'm a Software Engineer in his late twenties.

-I also do a lot of Rust for my personal projects!
+I also do a lot of Rust for my personal projects, having started from the beta version.

 About this website

-The first iteration of this blog was called newstackwhodis (which I still to this day think is very funny), and used React and Next.js with MDX, a project which in short allows use of React components directly in your markdown, which was needed for the kind of articles I had in mind.
+The first iteration of this blog was called newstackwhodis (which I still to this day think is very funny), and used React & Next.js with MDX.
+In short, MDX is a library which allows using React components directly in your Markdown blog posts.
+It was needed for the kind of articles I had in mind.

-After a typo in Google, I found out that Praca roughly means job or occupation in Polish (technically in Old Czech), and this website is more for the occupation side - my job but as a passion, both growing mutually from each other.
-For more pragmatic concerns, Praca meaning nothing in English is a real advantage for domain name availability and SEO purposes.
+After a typo when googling, I found out that Praca roughly means job or occupation in Polish (technically in Old Czech), and this website is more for the occupation side.
+Software engineering is probably my biggest passion which reinforces, in a virtuous circle, my daily job.
+Praca meaning nothing in English is a real advantage for domain name availability and SEO purposes.

 Early along the way I was finally able to try SvelteKit when Sapper was deprecated.
 It's kind of Svelte's Next.js.
 I also use mdsvex, Svelte's flavor of MDX.

-I've stuck with Vercel for hosting despite letting go of Next.js for hosting, since this website is also fully static.
+I've stuck with Vercel for hosting despite letting go of the Next.js framework, since this website is fully static.

-EDIT: after checking out the domain names availability, I've ultimately chosen to go with newstackwhodis
+EDIT: after checking out the domain names availability, I was forced to chose to go with newstackwhodis.com

 .

 The kind of articles you will see here will generally be backed by fully independent sub-modules in Typescript, with a minimal set of unit tests; they are almost micro-libraries on their own.
 Not that I would ever publish them on NPM, mind you, since they all are scoped for specific usage inside an article on this website only.
-They are agnostic from front-end usage though.
+They should work with any current front-end usage though.

-- A CHIP-8 emulator with an in-browser player.
+- A CHIP-8 emulator with an in-browser player, in Typescript.
+Check out the draft article

 - An introduction to L-Systems with dynamic widgets to generate pretty fractals or trees.